mhinton-taken/TNC-Automator/README.md

 * **Permissions:** May require Administrator privileges to create log directories or perform certain network tests.

 # Installation
-Download the .txt file (or rename it to .ps1).
+Download the TNC-Automator_versionnumber_ps1.txt file.
+Then rename it to TNC-Automator.ps1

 Place it in your desired tools directory (e.g., C:\Scripts\).